makkinga/laravel-flags/README.md

 ## Config

-If your locales differ from the ISO codes (e.g.: you use `en` instead of `uk`), you can optionally publish the cofig to alias the country codes.
+If your locales differ from the ISO codes (e.g.: you use `en` instead of `gb`), you can optionally publish the cofig to alias the country codes.

 ```shell script
 php artisan vendor:publish --provider="Makkinga\Flags\ServiceProvider" --tag="config"